mmu-webdesign/IWD-web-term2/rwd-marking-options.md

 * Professional work that meets the required standards and shows creativity.
 Your code is written to a high standard."

 ## Accessibility

+Marked by reading alt text and scanning your source code

 * Little or no attempt to create an accessible website, or errors that make the site almost totally inaccessible.
 * Limited or flawed attempt to create an accessible website with unacceptable errors: you may for example have very poor colour contrast, poor or missing alt text.
 * Partial attempt to create an accessible website with unacceptable errors: you may have very poor colour contrast, poor or missing alt text.